mayank99/postcss-use-logical/README.md

 ## Usage

-This plugin is designed to be run as a one-off script for converting your legacy code.
+This plugin is designed to be run as a one-off script for migrating entire codebases from physical properties to logical ones.
+It probably should *not* be added to your project's regular PostCSS config.

 ```
 npm install postcss postcss-use-logical